-Theoretical work on immigration and incorporation has repeatedly emphasized the analytical importance of the internal diversity inherent to both native and immigrant groups (Alba and Nee 2003, Portes and Zhou 1993, Vertovec 2007).
-These concerns are also prominent in the work of Bourdieu-influenced scholars warning against "groupist" thinking and emphasizing the need for a reflexive use of social categories like ethnicity and religion in order to avoid accounts of bounded, homogenous and solidary groups (Brubaker 2004, 2013, Wimmer 2013).
+Theoretical work on immigration and incorporation has repeatedly emphasized the analytical importance of the internal diversity inherent to both native and immigrant groups (Portes and Zhou 1993; Alba and Nee 2003; Vertovec 2007).
+These concerns are also prominent in the work of Bourdieu-influenced scholars warning against "groupist" thinking and emphasizing the need for a reflexive use of social categories like ethnicity and religion in order to avoid accounts of bounded, homogenous, and solidary groups (Brubaker 2004, 2013; Wimmer 2013).
 These theoretical emphases on heterogeneity and reflexivity are the analytical counterpart to more political concerns about essentialist representations of the "other" in postcolonial theorizing (Said 1979) and the emerging scholarship on contemporary Islamophobia (Taras 2013).
-While qualitative inquiries on Islam in Europe have been attentive to these questions and careful not to assume Muslims form a bounded and homogeneous group (Bowen 2007, 2012, Kapko 2007, Kepel 2012, Beaman 2015a), quantitative scholars have methodologically assumed Muslims and Islam as relatively fixed entities through the production of statistical findings relying on single group-level estimates (See Voas and Fleischmann 2012, Drouhot and Nee 2019 for reviews; for a critique of "methodological Islamism" specifically, see Brubaker 2013).
+While qualitative inquiries on Islam in Europe have been attentive to these questions and careful not to assume Muslims form a bounded and homogeneous group (Bowen 2007, 2012; Kapko 2007; Kepel 2012a, 2012b; Beaman 2015a), quantitative scholars have methodologically assumed Muslims and Islam as relatively fixed entities through the production of statistical findings relying on single group-level estimates (see Voas and Fleischmann [2012] and Drouhot and Nee [2019] for reviews; for a critique of "methodological Islamism" specifically, see Brubaker [2013]).

-The Inductive Subgroup Comparison Approach we introduced and implemented is an attempt to translate these theoretical concerns for heterogeneity and reflexivity into methodological practice based on fuzzy logic.
-By relying on fuzzy clustering and Monte Carlo simulation, ISCA allows for the probabilistic study of intergroup difference and its determinants in terms of empirical subgroups making up nominal group categories, and thus operates an epistemological break to study immigrant groups without reliance on "groupist" categories of analysis (Brubaker 2004, 2013).
+The analytical approach I introduced and implemented is an attempt to translate these theoretical concerns for heterogeneity and reflexivity into methodological practice based on fuzzy logic.
+By relying on fuzzy clustering and Monte Carlo simulation, ISCA allows for the probabilistic study of intergroup difference and its determinants in terms of empirical subgroups making up nominal group categories.
+It thus produces an epistemological break to study immigrant groups without reliance on groupist categories of analysis (Brubaker 2004, 2013).
 As such, ISCA produces multiple estimates for each nominal group category under study, which allows for considerably more nuance when discussing assimilation trajectories in comparative perspectives.
 Net of controls, within-cluster regression models showed that a single, nominal group-level estimate of the religiosity differential would be misleading.
-In particular, results showed that urban middle class and socially dependent subgroups consistently carried the single-group level estimates upward, while the peripheral petite bourgeoisie and the working class were less different than natives in terms of religiosity - and sometimes not statistically different at all, as in the case of subjective religiosity.
+In particular, results showed that urban middle class and socially dependent subgroups consistently carried the single-group-level estimates upward, while the peripheral petite bourgeoisie and the working class were less different from natives in terms of religiosity-and sometimes not statistically different at all, as in the case of subjective religiosity.
 In other words, the single, average estimate hides considerable heterogeneity, and this matters because it would directly affect overall conclusion about the extent of Muslims' cultural difference in terms of religiosity.
-Given the politicization of Muslim populations as homogeneous and problematic cultural groups, we consider these results, as well as the methodological approach that led to them, to be timely and important.
-The code used in the analyses will be made available for re-use by the community of researchers, so that ISCA can be adapted to advance the study of assimilation and difference between heterogeneous groups in other empirical contexts.
+Given the politicization of Muslim populations as homogeneous and problematic cultural groups, I consider these results, as well as the methodological approach that led to them, to be timely and important.
+The code used in the analyses will be made available for reuse by the community of researchers, so that ISCA can be adapted to advance the study of assimilation and difference between heterogeneous groups in other empirical contexts.20